Ambire Wallet is a next-generation Web3 wallet focused on DeFi and the EVM ecosystem.

-Transactions in Ethereum are sequential, meaning that you can't mine a subsequent transaction if there's a one pending before it.
+Transactions in Ethereum are sequential, meaning that you can't mine a subsequent transaction if there's another one pending before it.

-However, most wallets don't do a good job of conveying this, leading users to believe that they can 'speed up' a transaction by increasing it's fee, despite it being blocked by a prior transaction.
+However, most wallets are not doing a good job of conveying this, leading users to believe that they can 'speed up' a transaction by increasing its fee, despite it being blocked by a prior transaction.